Dr. Alasdair M. Goodwill, C.Psych.

-Dr. Goodwill is a registered Clinical and Forensic Psychologist under supervised practice in Ontario, Canada, and a member of both the Ontario Psychological Association (OPA) and the Canadian Psychological Association (CPA).
-He is also a Chartered Psychologist (CPsychol ; British Psychological Society, Division of Forensic Psychology, UK; 2006 to present), has a specialist Forensic Psychologist designation (Health Professions Council, UK; 2009-2012), Chartered Scientist (CSci; BPS Science Council, UK; 2006-2012), Associate Fellow of the British Psychological Society (AFBPsS), Fellow of the Royal Statistical Society (RSS), and a Fellow of the International Association of Investigative Psychology (F-IAIP).
+Alasdair is a member of the Ontario Psychological Association (OPA #20151241), the College of Psychologists of Ontario (CPO) and was a member of the Canadian Psychological Association (CPA #45804) from 2016-2019.
+He has also been registered as a Chartered Psychologist (CPsychol; British Psychological Society, Division of Forensic Psychology, UK; 2006 to 2018) with a specialist Forensic (Practitioner) Psychologist designation (Health Professions Council, UK; 2008-2018), Chartered Scientist (CSci; BPS Science Council, UK; 2006-2012), Associate Fellow of the British Psychological Society (AFBPsS), Fellow of the Royal Statistical Society (RSS), and a Fellow of the International Association of Investigative Psychology (F-IAIP), while he resided in the United Kingdom (approx. 1997-2009).

-Dr. Goodwill is also an Affiliate of the Forensic Psychology Research Centre (Ottawa, Canada), Associate Member of the Carleton Police Research Laboratory (Ottawa, Canada) an Associate Member of the Centre for Investigative and Forensic Psychology (Liverpool, UK) an Associate Member of the Centre for Critical Incident Research (Liverpool, UK), and has served as an external Professor at Charité Universitätsmedizin (Berlin, Germany) and the University of Huddersfield (UK).
+Alasdair is an Affiliate of the Forensic Psychology Research Centre (Ottawa, Canada), Associate Member of the Carleton Police Research Laboratory (Ottawa, Canada), an Associate Member of the Centre for Investigative and Forensic Psychology (Liverpool, UK), an Associate Member of the Centre for Critical Incident Research (Liverpool, UK), and have served as an adjunct graduate supervisor at Charité Universitätsmedizin (Berlin, Germany) and the University of Huddersfield (UK).
+He has also served on numerous academic journal editorial boards and published extensively in the criminological, investigative, forensic and threat assessment literature.
+I have also presented my research and case studies at numerous international academic and practitioner-focused conferences and invited talks.

 Selected Publications & Presentations